struphy-hub/struphy/doc/sections/install.rst

 Docker
 ------

-With this installation you will be able to run *struphy* in a `docker container <https://www.docker.com/resources/what-container/>`_, encapsulated from your host machine.
+With this installation you will be able to run Struphy in a `docker container <https://www.docker.com/resources/what-container/>`_, encapsulated from your host machine.
 The container is launched from an `image <https://docs.docker.com/get-started/overview/#docker-objects>`_ which you can download and run immediately, irrespective of your architecture and OS.